Leonardo Mazzone - 20 April 2026

 The current framework is not designed for this.
 Product managers are not expected to have deep familiarity with the tech stacks implementing their products, let alone contribute to them.
 And the only skill listed for software developers that gestures toward wider problem ownership is “user focus”, a thin proxy for what is actually becoming a core competency.

-More fragmentation, even within departments, would arise but this can be managed: similar but distinct roles could share a head of profession and communities of practice.
-Another possible objection is that the same coordination problems would simply reappear at the level of skill definitions.
-That’s partly true, but agreeing on the building blocks of a framework is simpler than agreeing on every role configuration centrally.
+And naturally some coordination challenges would persist at the level of skill definitions.
+Still, agreeing on the building blocks of a framework is simpler than agreeing on every role configuration centrally.
 Giving departments the mandate to experiment locally might produce a framework with a fair chance of staying fit for the future.